Blue Obsession

-Blue Obsession is the fifth studio album by American singer-songwriter Michael McDonald.
+Blue Obsession is the fifth solo album by American singer-songwriter Michael McDonald.
 The album was released on March 28, 2000, by Ramp Records.
 The original album was pulled from release before it got to stores, but a few advance copies did get out.
-The original has a different track listing and 3 songs from it were removed and replaced by other songs.
+The original has a different track listing and three songs from it were removed and replaced by other songs.
 A cover of "Tell It Like It Is" was pulled and still has never been officially released.
 Catalog # 2-46508 was the promo on the Reprise label, not Ramp.